grandelli/docker-tensorflow-tfx-airflow-stack/README.md

 ### Docker
 Please refer to the official Docker [documentation](https://docs.docker.com/install/) for additional info.

-As already mentioned, I'll be explicitly referring to Docker 19.03.
+As already mentioned, I'll be explicitly referring to Docker CE 19.03.
 Its advantage is to natively suppport NVIDIA GPUs, hence lowering the effort to enable GPU support.

 Linux pre-requisite packages to install are:
 ``` sh